Rise of the Guardians: Plot

 Jack Frost emerges from a frozen pond with amnesia and finds himself invisible to the mortal realm.
-Though he knows the Man in the Moon played a part in his transformation, the moon does not provide any answers as to why he has been turned into "Jack Frost".
-Three centuries later, the Man in the Moon alerts Nicholas St. North to the return of Pitch Black, who threatens to plague children with nightmares.
+While he knows the Man in the Moon played a role in his transformation, the Man does not tell him why he has been changed.
+Three centuries later, Nicholas St. North learns of the return of Pitch Black, who threatens to plague children with nightmares.
 North rallies his fellow Guardians, E. Aster Bunnymund, Sanderson Mansnoozie, and Toothiana, and they discover that Jack has been chosen to join their ranks.
-Jack gets kidnapped by Bunny and transported to the North Pole, where he learns from North that every Guardian has a "center", something they foster in children.
+Jack is kidnapped by Bunny and transported to the North Pole, where he learns from North that every Guardian has a "center", something they foster in children.
 Jack knows nothing of his center and resists the call to become a Guardian.

-Meanwhile, North gets a message from Toothiana that her palace is under attack.
+Meanwhile, North receives a message from Toothiana that her palace is under attack.
 The Guardians and Jack Frost manage to chase away Pitch, but not before Pitch kidnaps Tooth's subordinate fairies and steals all of the teeth, weakening children's belief in Tooth.
 Jack learns that every baby tooth holds the childhood memories of its owner, and may help him find out more about his past, motivating him to help Toothiana.
 To counter Pitch's plan, the other Guardians and Jack embark on a mission to collect teeth from children themselves.
 In their quest, they visit Jamie Bennett, a young boy who, still clinging to his belief, sees all of them except for Jack.
 On their way back to the North Pole, Pitch's Nightmares attack the Guardians and Sandy is killed.

 With Easter approaching, the Guardians travel to Bunny's Warren and assist in the egg-coloring preparations.
-An unknown voice lures Jack to Pitch's lair, where he finds his teeth.
+A mysterious voice lures Jack into Pitch's lair, where he finds his teeth.
 Pitch distracts Jack long enough for the Nightmares to destroy all the Easter eggs, causing children to stop believing in Bunny.
-Jack flees to Antarctica, where Pitch, after attempting to persuade Jack to join him, breaks his magic staff and throws him into a chasm.
-Unlocking the memories within his teeth, Jack learns that he was once a human who sacrificed himself to save his younger sister.
+Ashamed, Jack flees to Antarctica, where Pitch breaks his magic staff and throws him into a chasm.
+Unlocking the memories within his teeth, Jack learns that he was once a mortal boy who died saving his sister from the frozen pond that he awakened from at the film's start, which caused the Man in the Moon to choose him as a Guardian.
 Inspired, he repairs his staff and rescues the kidnapped fairies.

 Thanks to Pitch, every child in the world has stopped believing except Jamie, drastically weakening the Guardians.
 Finding Jamie's belief wavering, Jack makes it snow in his bedroom, restoring his faith in the Guardians and making Jamie the first person to believe in him.
 Jack realizes that his center is fun and uses it to gather Jamie's friends, play, and diminish their fear, which bolsters the Guardians and resurrects Sandy.
 The children's dreams prove stronger than the Nightmares, who turn on Pitch and drag him to the underworld.
-Jack finally accepts his place as the Guardian of Fun.
+The Guardians celebrate their victory and Jack accepts his place as the Guardian of Fun.